For a while now we knew that a fresh face will be introduced among the residents of Middle-earth, starting with The Hobbit: The Desolation of Smaug

 says Lilly.
 She’s also not found anywhere in J.R.R.
 Tolkien’s original fantasy novel, or in any of Tolkien’s other writings, for that matter, but I’m sure you already knew that.

-Director Peter Jackson and his co-writers, Fran Walsh and Philippa Boyens, invented the character to expand the world of the elves of Mirkwood Forest — and to bring some more female energy to the otherwise male-dominated Hobbit narrative, which I heartily welcome.
+, invented the character to expand the world of the elves of Mirkwood Forest — and to bring some more female energy to the otherwise male-dominated Hobbit narrative, which I heartily welcome.